FU-M1sch13f/FU-M1sch13f.github.io/cryptohack.md

 ### General:
+This challenge set requires a little knowledge of math and general stuff.
+Thus, I won't give out the detailed hints for all challenges.

 **1. XOR:**
 - ***Favorite byte***: The flag character by character is xored with a single byte.
 To find the hidden byte, you can use the flag format of ```crypto{``` .
 - ***You either know, XOR you don't***: It is quite similar to the ***Favorite byte*** challenge as you can find the key with the flag format.
 It won't give you the complete key, but your brain will tell you all :D.